How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • Invite them to call or request a quote

 If you only do high-value jobs, say that in a friendly way.
 Example: “We focus on full replacements and major repairs, not small patch jobs.”
-That one change can reduce junk inquiries.
+As a result, that one change can reduce junk inquiries.

 C) Add the basics that build trust